Alternatives to social media marketing: a proven approach that actually works

 -

-There are plenty of alternatives that don’t rely on algorithms or constant posting.
+There are plenty of alternatives to social media marketing that don’t rely on algorithms or constant posting.
 Some of the most effective include SEO and website optimisation, email newsletters, blogging (with a content and SEO strategy), word-of-mouth and referrals, online directories or Google Business Profile.
 These methods often take less energy and build stronger foundations for long-term visibility.

 -